DaniaOn/Horiseon-Repu-Marketing/README.md

 ## Description

-This Prework Study Guide was created for boot camp students who were going through the Prework.
-It contains notes on HTML, CSS, Git, and JavaScript.
+This Refactor Challenge was about typing and elememnts that can help us to easy digest the information presented on the inicial code by using semantic elements.

 ## Installation